Top tips for a successful festive season

 The fines for broadcasting commercial television without a licence are unlimited and you may have to pay substantial legal costs.
 In some cases, it could lead to having your personal licence revoked.

-Please be aware that, if you do start showing sporting events more frequently, you may attract a new clientele to your premises or your regular customers may choose to stay longer, possibly leading to increased levels of intoxication, which could cause noise issues when using outside areas or when leaving the premises.
+Please be aware that if you do start showing sporting events more frequently, you may attract a new clientele to your premises or your regular customers may choose to stay longer.
+This may lead to increased levels of intoxication, which could cause noise issues when using outside areas or when leaving the premises.
+Take a look at our useful resource on dealing with drunkenness in licensed premises.

-If you are considering any possible changes to your normal operations, you should carry out a risk assessment and check your premises licence to see if there are any restrictive conditions, as the proposed alterations may require a variation to be made to your licence.
+If you are considering any possible changes to your normal operations, you should carry out a risk assessment.
+You should also check your premises licence to see if there are any restrictive conditions, as the proposed alterations may require a variation to be made to your licence.

 For more information about showing sports in your licensed premises, please contact us on 01332 226 151 or complete the form below.